Convex-Dev/convex-web/src/main/resources/markdown/explorer.md

-# Convex Explorer

  The [convex.world explorer](https://convex.world/#/explorer) contains utilities to help you examine and analyse the state of the Convex network.
 We need utilities to help us do this because Convex is has at it's heart a large decentralised database which supports complex data structures that would be extremely hard to inspect manually!

 The key utilities implemented so far are listed below: